theiscnp/Asset_Load_Controller/readme.md

 ]

-asset_load_controller_ins.load(incl_assets, ()=>{

-	$('body').show()
-})
+asset_load_controller_ins.load( incl_assets )
 ```

+or just a single file: `<script> asset_load_controller_ins.load( 'my/ext/script.js' ) </script>`.

+## Notice ##

-__Notice__ that though the file fill begin loading immediately, it will be async with the initial page load, regardless of the "async" and "defer" properties - so the rest of the document will continue to get loaded without waiting for our assets to finish loading.
-Explains the `$('body').show()` in the that example..
+Loading assets like this, will be async to the initial page load, regardless of the "async" and "defer" properties - the rest of the document will continue to load without waiting for our assets to finish loading.

-You may see this as an oppertunity to customize the loading proccess and design the loading scene of the webpage!

 __Which is also why you must be acquainted with:__ `window.addEventListener('load', () =>`
 to bind our events for when the page is done loading
 as the usual `$(document).ready`" doesn't cover assets requested "on the fly" like this.

+You may see this as an oppertunity to customize the loading proccess and design the loading scene of the webpage!